 Click on the card titles or images to shop for specific cards on eBay.
 Linked sets in the descriptions go straight to product profiles.

-The 1992 Topps set not only gave fans the opportunity to collect a gold parallel version of each base card, it also included a scratch-off in every pack with the opportunity to earn "Winner"-stamped cards.
+The 1992 Topps set not only gave fans the option to collect a gold parallel of each base card, it also included a scratch-off in every pack with the chance to earn "Winner" cards.
 These ended up being not quite as rare as Topps originally hoped because fans discovered holding the scratch-off cards to a bright light revealed the correct pattern to scratch.
-Still, this is the premier edition to collect among Thome's Topps flagship debut cards.
+Still, this is the premier edition for Thome's Topps flagship debut.

-1999 Topps Tek featured just 45 players on its checklist but each player has two cards in the set: an "A" and "B" card.
-Fans can easily tell the difference by the uniform with home jerseys featured on the "A" card and away jerseys on the "B" card.
-Thome finishes his swing on the "B" version below on the right.
-Each of his cards has 30 different background patterns, giving him 60 cards to collect in the set.
+1999 Topps Tek features just 45 players on its checklist but each player has two cards in the set: an "A" and "B" card.
+Fans can easily tell the difference by the uniform, with home jerseys featured on the "A" card and away jerseys on the "B" card.
+In addition, Thome finishes his swing on the "B" version while "A" is pre-swing.
+Each of his cards has 30 different background patterns, giving him 60 total cards to collect.

-Along with the 1999 Fleer Brilliants base set, each player in the 175-card checklist has three additional parallel versions to collect.
-The blue parallel is the most common and features a swirling blue design behind the player's photo.
-The gold version is the next most common with each card serial numbered to 99 copies.
-The most rare version is the 24k gold version shown below.
-It features a 24k gold stamp in the upper-right corner and is limited to just 24 copies.
+Within the 1999 Fleer Brilliants base set, each player in the 175-card checklist has three additional parallel versions.
+Blue is the most common and features a swirling background.
+Amping up the rarity, the gold version is serial numbered to 99 copies.
+However, the most limited is the 24kt gold version shown below.
+It features a 24kt gold stamp in the upper-right corner and is limited to just 24 copies.

-Pinnacle issued 1995 Select Certified as an add-on to the standard Select set but they upped the card quality with the Certified cards being double the card stock.
-Jim Thome's card features him snagging a line drive in mid-air, with nearly a complete Target sign in the background.
-The Mirror Gold parallel features a gold foil background and collectors could pull one in every nine packs.
+Pinnacle issued 1995 Select Certified as an add-on to the standard Select, but they upped the card quality with Certified having double the card stock.
+The Jim Thome card features him snagging a line drive in mid-air, with nearly a complete Target sign in the background.
+The Mirror Gold parallel adds a gold foil background, and collectors could pull one in every nine packs.

-Fans continued to collect the 1994 Topps Finest Refractors after the popularity of the 1993 set.
+Fans continued to collect the 1994 Topps Finest Refractors after the popularity of the 1993 product.
 Averaging 1:10 packs, the '94 Refractors were sometimes difficult to distinguish from the base without placing them under direct light.
-Thome's card in the set was also featured in a release of 40 pre-production cards that were inserted into 1994 Topps Series 2.
+The Jim Thome card was also offered in a release of 40 pre-production cards that were inserted into 1994 Topps Series 2.
 Those cards are differentiated from the standard 1994 Finest cards with a stamp that reads "pre-production" on top of the statistics.

-Thome's 1997 Pinnacle Totally Certified appearance comes in Platinum Red, Platinum Blue, and Platinum Gold versions.
-Totally Certified doesn't feature a base set that most collectors would typically expect.
-Instead, every pack contains two numbered red cards and one blue or gold parallel.
+Thome's 1997 Pinnacle Totally Certified release comes in Platinum Red, Platinum Blue and Platinum Gold versions.
+However, Totally Certified doesn't have a base set that most collectors would typically expect.
+Instead, every pack contains two numbered red cards, as well as one blue or gold parallel.
 The Gold Platinum versions are extremely rare at just 30 cards available for each player.

-1998 Donruss Crusade features several different designs in the 130-card set that was released over four Donruss products and Thome was included in the Call To Arms set.
-The Crusade cards also came in three parallel versions of green, limited to 250 copies, purple (featured below), limited to 100 copies, and red, limited to just 25 copies.
+1998 Donruss Crusade works with several different designs in the 130-card set that was released over four Donruss products, and Thome was included in Call To Arms.
+The Crusade cards also came in three parallel versions of green (250 copies), purple, limited to 100 copies, and red with just 25 copies.
 Overall, Crusade attracts some of the highest prices for any Donruss card and if it wasn't for Pinnacle's bankruptcy, the set could have continued on for many more years.

-Jim Thome had several minor league cards before debuting with the Indians in 1991.
-One of his first pre-rookies was this orange-bordered example from 1990 ProCards that featured players in single-A and double-A minor leagues.
-Thome is shown as a member of the Burlington Indians which was the rookie developmental team for Cleveland.
-He is generically listed as an "infield" prospect on the front of the card.
+Going to the very start of his hobby career, Jim Thome had several minor league cards before debuting with the Indians in 1991.
+One of his first pre-rookies was this orange-bordered 1990 ProCards release for players in single-A and double-A minor leagues.
+Thome is shown as a member of the Burlington Indians, which was the rookie developmental team for Cleveland.
+He is generically listed as an "infield" prospect on the front of the very basic card.

-While collectors will have no problem finding copies of the two Jim Thome rookie cards, the low total is surprising since it was commonplace for the main card companies to issue cards for prospects who hadn't played in the majors yet.
-The back of Thome's 1991 Bowman card is blank as he wouldn't be called up to the big show until September.
+While collectors will have no problem finding copies of the two Jim Thome rookie cards, the low total is surprising since it was commonplace to issue cards for prospects who hadn't played in the majors yet.
+The back of Thome's 1991 Bowman card is blank as he wouldn't be called up until September.
 Thome is featured with the bat resting on his shoulder but he became famous for pointing his bat toward right field before the pitcher began his windup.